 (440) 951-7500 x107

-is responsible for the oversight and coordination of all financial matter at The Fine Arts Association.
+Suzanne is responsible for the oversight and coordination of all financial matters at The Fine Arts Association.